Chart Color Schemes

 Employment

-Gilgandra has a balanced workforce with white and blue collar jobs, well-represented essential services sectors, and an unemployment rate of 3.3% as of June 2025.
-The town's employment rate is 0.4% lower than the Rest of NSW's rate of 3.7%.
+Gilgandra has a balanced workforce with well-represented essential services sectors and an unemployment rate of 3.1% as of September 2025.
+The unemployment rate is 0.8% lower than the Rest of NSW's rate of 3.8%, but workforce participation is somewhat lower at 54.4%.

-Workforce participation in Gilgandra is somewhat below standard at 54.4%, compared to Rest of NSW's 56.4%.
-Dominant employment sectors among residents include agriculture, forestry & fishing, health care & social assistance, and education & training.
-Gilgandra shows strong specialization in agriculture, forestry & fishing, with an employment share 5.6 times the regional level.
-Conversely, construction is under-represented at 5.3% compared to Rest of NSW's 9.7%.
+Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
+Gilgandra shows strong specialization in agriculture, forestry & fishing with an employment share 5.6 times the regional level, while construction is under-represented at 5.3% compared to Rest of NSW's 9.7%.
+The area may offer limited local employment opportunities as indicated by Census data.
+Between September 2024 and September 2025, Gilgandra's labour force decreased by 4.1%, with employment decreasing by the same percentage, keeping unemployment relatively stable at 3.1%.

 Frequently Asked Questions - Employment